Frequently Asked Questions

 Yes.
 Export your donation records and use them with any tax software.

-We offer CSV, PDF, HTML, and TXF formats.
-TXF imports directly into TurboTax Desktop or H&R Block Desktop.
-For TurboTax Online or other tax software (TaxAct, TaxSlayer, etc.), use CSV/PDF/HTML to reference while entering deductions, or share with your tax preparer.
+For TurboTax Online, other tax software (TaxAct, TaxSlayer, etc.), or if TXF is too limited for your needs, use our PDF or HTML exports to cross-reference your donations while entering deductions, or share them with your tax preparer.
 See our export guide or view sample exports.

-ItsDeductible was discontinued on October 21, 2025.
-You may be able to request your personal data from Intuit.
+ItsDeductible has been discontinued (it shut down on October 21, 2025).
+You can request your data from Intuit and import it to Charity Record.
 For other questions, contact Intuit support.

 No. Charity Record is a donation tracking tool, not tax preparation software.
 We help you organize your data, but we do not provide tax, legal, or accounting advice.